silentworks/thoughts/_posts/2013-04-01-yet-another-cms-f-thingy-called-modx.markdown

 comments: true
 ---

-Some of you might have seen my many rants on Twitter about the state of MODX, I have grown weary and have now decided to __fork__ it.
+Some of you might have seen my many rants on Twitter about the state of __MODX__, I have grown weary and have now decided to __fork__ it.
 I have decided to also name my __fork__ "MODX", yes this is for real, you don't believe me.
 [Proof right here][proof].